kimpham54/kimpham54-hugo/themes/after-dark/README.md

 Additional theme-provided shortcodes at your disposal:

+- `privacytube` – It's YouTube.
+But without cookies and UI cruft.
+- `coub` - GIFs with sound.
+Think of it like YouTube for video loops.
 - `figure` - Similar to the Hugo built-in, but with [Intelligent Lazy Loading](#intelligent-lazy-loading), an adjusted caption title and smaller caption text.

-Also included are a number of shortcodes for [hackcss components](http://hackcss.com/) which function across After Dark [theme variants](#theme-variants):
+Also included are a number of shortcodes for [hackcss components](https://hackcss.egoist.moe/).
+These shortcodes function across After Dark [theme variants](#theme-variants) and were created as partials, enabling reuse in both your content as well as your [personalized layouts](#personalization):

 - `hackcss-alert` - Provides themed alert boxes.
 See `hackcss-alert.html` for usage notes.
 - `hackcss-button` - Provides themed buttons.
 See `hackcss-button.html` for usage notes.